Fall sports safety: Kids and concussions

-If you or your child's coach suspect your child has a concussion, your child should be removed from the sport or activity immediately.
+If you or your child's coach suspect your child has a concussion, he or she should be removed from the sport or activity immediately.
 A medical provider ― either on the sidelines by an athletic trainer or at your child's clinic ― should evaluate your child promptly.

-These symptoms should prompt immediate evaluation in the Emergency Department:
+The following symptoms should prompt a more immediate evaluation in the Emergency Department:

 - Loss of consciousness greater than one minute.